MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 ## BitLocker recovery

 Organizations should carefully plan a BitLocker recovery strategy as part of the overall BitLocker implementation plan.
-There are different options when it comes to implement a BitLocker recovery model, which are described in the [BitLocker recovery overview](recovery-overview.md).
+There are different options when implementing a BitLocker recovery model, which are described in [BitLocker recovery overview](recovery-overview.md).

 ## Monitor BitLocker